Sage EM Offers More for Growing Companies

 Manufacturers exploring their options for adding enterprise resource planning systems to their companies need to be aware of many factors during the research phase of their project.
 Understanding just what an ERP system does, the features and benefits of each system, and how the system will integrate with existing systems is critical.

 But perhaps, more importantly, is understanding how an ERP system is configured to work for the manufacturing industry.
-Software such as Sage X3 is built with manufacturers in mind.
+Software such as Sage EM (formerly known as Sage X3) is built with manufacturers in mind.
 It’s been tested with many manufacturing firms who have known, used, and benefited from its attributes over the years.
 Choosing software that’s used by other companies in your industry is one way to ensure that it has what you need to run your business efficiently.

 There are several key questions to ask before choosing your software package.
 These include:

 - Have you included all internal stakeholders in the software assessment process?
 The worst thing you can do is begin speaking with vendors and consultants about ERP systems without complete feedback from the entire team back at the plant or office who intend to use the system.
 Input from all areas within an organization is essential to help you choose the best ERP system for your needs.
 Without such input, you may be guessing when it comes to what the accounting department needs, for example, or misunderstanding the needs of other critical departments.
 Invite key managers and support staff to discovery meetings and take copious notes to help you form a “wish list” for a project scope.
 The more people you can invite to at least the preliminary investigation meetings, the better.
 They can offer valuable insights and guidance while you’re building support for the project.
 The more they invest into the process, the more invested they will feel with the outcome.